QuiltMC/rfcs/structure/0062-quilt-community-collab.md

 The Minecraft community at large has long been host to a surprisingly high amount of hatred and discrimination, and the Quilt Community Collab Program is one of our ways of giving back to the community that got us where we are --- with the aim of hopefully improving it for everyone.

+# Definitions

+This document refers to a number of abstract concepts below.
+For the purposes of this document, they should be understood as follows.

+## Community staff roles

+* A **community moderator** is someone that's part of a community's staff team, and whose work is focused on moderating its community spaces, rather than maintaining those spaces at a structural or technical level, or managing other staff team roles
+* A **community administrator** is someone that's part of a community's staff team, and whose work focuses on maintaining its community spaces at a structural or technical level, or managing other staff team roles, rather than moderating those spaces

+While an administrator may also be a moderator, many administrators do not engage in moderation -- for the purposes of this document, it's important to make a distinction here; mentions of community administrators below will refer to administrators who do not moderate, and mentions of community moderators will include administrators that also handle moderation

 # Explanation

-The Quilt Community Collab Program (henceforth, "the Program") largely exists as a private Discord server, wherein representatives from participating Minecraft-related communities exchange information and coordinate on issues of moderation, alongside Quilt's Community Team and individual contributors that don't represent specific communities.
+The Quilt Community Collab Program (henceforth, "the Program") largely exists as a private Discord server, wherein representatives from participating Minecraft-related communities exchange information and coordinate on issues of moderation, alongside individual contributors that don't represent specific communities.

 It also exists to serve as a coordination point for events and other cross-community projects within the Minecraft sphere.